Glossary of golf: S

-A shot that initially takes a trajectory on the same side of the golf ball from which the player swings but eventually curves sharply back opposite of the player.
-Under normal circumstances, a slice is unintentional; however, good players can use a slice to their advantage in certain situations.
+A shot that curves sharply left-to-right for right-handed golfers (or right-to-left for left-handed golfers).
+Under normal circumstances, a slice is unintentional and caused by an open clubface; however, good players can use a slice to their advantage in certain situations.
 Slices are often the most common miss for below-average players.
-A shot that follows the same trajectory but to a lesser degree is referred to as a 'cut' or 'fade'.
-A cut or fade is often intentionally used by above-average players to achieve a certain type of spin.
+A shot that follows the same trajectory but to a lesser degree is referred to as a fade.
+A fade is often intentionally used by above-average players to achieve a certain type of spin.
 The curved shape of the ball-flight is the result of sideways spin.
 For that reason a "slice" does not refer to a putt.